-The Uniform Trade Secrets Act has been adopted by 49 states, including
+The Uniform Trade Secrets Act has been adopted by 49 states, including Virginia.

-Virginia.
 Code § 59.1-336-343 ("VUTSA").
 A critical aspect of the VUTSA, which is common to every other state's version of the statute, is that a plaintiff may claim damages "caused by" the act of misappropriation.
 Causation is required whether the plaintiff claims damage based on harm to itself or on the unfair benefit received by the defendant.
 As with all other elements of the claim, the plaintiff bears the burden of proof on causation.
-If the plaintiff establishes a prima facie case of proximately caused damage, the defendant then bears the burden to prove offsetting costs, and it may also come forward with evidence to negate the plaintiff's proof.
+If the plaintiff establishes a prima facie case of proximately-caused damage, the defendant then bears the burden to prove offsetting costs, and it may also come forward with evidence to negate the plaintiff's proof.
 These fundamental rules are reflected in § 45 of the Restatement (Third) of Unfair Competition ("RUC").

-An appropriate jury instruction on damages would include a statement that the plaintiff bears the initial burden of proving that the claimed damages were proximately caused by the misappropriation.
+The appropriate jury instruction would include a statement that the plaintiff bears the initial burden of proving that the claimed damages were proximately caused by the misappropriation.
 In the instant matter, however, the trial court instructed the jury using an incomplete excerpt from the RUC.
-The instruction as given could be understood to require the plaintiff to prove only the defendant's sales, with the defendant having the burden to prove any portion of those sales that were not caused by the misappropriation.
-As the Court of Appeals explained in reversing the trial court's judgment, this is not consistent with the plaintiff's burden to prove causation.
+The instruction given could be understood to require the plaintiff to prove only the defendant's sales, with the defendant having the burden to prove any portion of those sales that were not caused by the misappropriation.
+This is not consistent with the plaintiff's burden to prove causation.